igiona/slnlauncher/README.md

 - - -

-But thre is more to it: the tool will also create a file called <span class="colour" style="color:var(--vscode-unotes-wsyText)">nuget.debug, this file contains all the msbuild properties necessary to properly and **automatically** update the project dependencies in your solution. </span>It works seamlessy for you.
+But thre is more to it: the tool will also create a file called *nuget.debug* for each relevant project.
+This file contains all the properties necessary to properly and **automatically** update the project dependencies in your solution.
+Don't worry, the tool takes care of adding a properly formatted import statement in all your CsProj files.<br>It works seamlessy for you.

 ## Known limitations and issues